 Celebrating successes in this subject:

 The Stanborough Robotics Club has continued its success nationally and internationally.
-We took part in a World Robotics Competition in the USA for the 4th year running.
+We took part in a World Robotics Competition in the USA for the 5th year running.
 One of the teams impressed the judges and won the well-respected Judges’ Award.
 On the national front, we hosted two very successful Robotics Competitions, Lego Robotics and VEX Robotics.
-One of our VEX teams qualified for the National Robotics Finals in March, hosted in the NEC Birmingham.
+One of our VEX teams qualified for the National Robotics Finals in March, hosted in the NEC Birmingham which they went on to win, officially becoming UK National Champions.
 These achievements have really consolidated our status as a leading UK school for Robotics boasting a trophy cabinet and a budget made up of donations and sponsorships.

 We have also entered a number of other enrichment competitions and challenges.